PublicApiGenerator/PublicApiGenerator/README.md

 PublicApiGenerator has no dependencies and simply creates a string that represents the public API.
 Any approval library can be used to approve the generated public API.
-Public API approval is often used as an auxiliary tool (often as automated test as shown in the examples below) for tracking intentional and unforeseen changes in public API.
+Public API approval is often used as an auxiliary tool (often as automated test as shown in the examples below) for tracking intentional or unforeseen changes in public API.
 At first, public API as string is stored into a text file in VCS.
 Then the current generated string is compared with one preserved earlier.
 If they are different, the test ends with an error, indicating the need to make a decision.
 As a rule, the text file in VCS is updated with a new generated value, while accordingly changing project version - major or minor.
 Also note that it is normal that sometimes changes in public API do not require changes in minor or major version at all.